ncrane3d/ncrane3d/README.md

   </a>
 </div>

-Here's a two truths and a lie for you, while you wait for the next update:
+For your time, here's a two truths and a lie!
 1. I can name all 196 countries
 2. I am a twin
 3. I've broken 5 bones in my life